-EPA is proposing significant new use and recordkeeping requirements for certain chemical substances in 40 CFR part 721, subpart E. In this unit, EPA provides the following information for each chemical substance:
+EPA is proposing significant new use and recordkeeping requirements be added to 40 CFR part 721, subpart E, for the chemical substances identified in this unit.
+For each chemical substance, EPA provides the following information in this unit:

-- PMN number. - Chemical name (generic name, if the specific name is claimed as CBI). - Chemical Abstracts Service (CAS) Registry number (if assigned for nonconfidential chemical identities). - Basis for the SNUR. - Potentially Useful Information. - CFR citation assigned in the regulatory text section of these proposed rules.
+- PMN number. - Chemical name (generic name, if the specific name is claimed as CBI). - Chemical Abstracts Service (CAS) Registry number (if assigned for nonconfidential chemical identities). - Basis for the SNUR. - Potentially Useful Information.CFR citation assigned in the - regulatory text section of these proposed rules.

-The regulatory text section of this document specifies the activities designated as significant new uses.
+The regulatory text section of these proposed rules specifies the activities designated as significant new uses.
 Certain new uses, including production volume limits and other uses designated in the proposed rules, may be claimed as CBI.